srid/slownews/README.md

 Run it:

 ```
-make r
+bin/run
 ```

 ### Developing frontend (only)

 ```
-make fi
+bin/ghci-frontend
 ```

-Start the frontend server (backend is not running):
+Start the frontend server (Note: backend is not running):

 ```
 > main  # Starts server on port 3001